 10 Years from Now Web will Become What Telephony has Become Today

 The World Wide Web will soon be history because we are fast moving towards a new phase.
 In not less than five years mobility will be ruling the tech industry and our lives.
-“We might have to actively unlearn a lot of things we learnt in the web area”, said our speaker and there was no reason for disagreeing with it.
+“We might have to actively unlearn a lot of things we learned in the web area”, said our speaker and there was no reason for disagreeing with it.

 — Net Solutions (@netsolutions) December 18, 2014

 A strong backend determines your apps capability to handle traffic and provide steadier customer engagement.
-Most applications lack this standpoint as a result they soon lose their rank and subsequently identity.
+Most applications lack this standpoint, as a result, they soon lose their rank and subsequently identity.

 Iteration and User Research are Very Important in Every Project

 You might think this is similar to the last project you worked on but the same solution will never apply.
-There has to be a new angle which you must have overlooked or something unique about the requirement that you didn’t analyze.
+There has to be a new angle that you must have overlooked or something unique about the requirement that you didn’t analyze.
 “In all these years, I have never come across two absolutely similar projects.
 Until you iterate you will never realize the difference.”